FNCS/FNCS-Tutorial/demo-two-simulators/README.md

 #### Boilerplate Setup and Teardown
-You'll notice there is quite a bit of "boilerplate" code -- code necessary for simply setting up the simulator and its FNCS2 connection.
+You'll notice there is quite a bit of "boilerplate" code -- code necessary for simply setting up the simulator and its FNCS connection.
 All simulators need the following:
 - A way to tell current simulator time
 - fncs::initialize()